MahStudio/Winsta/README.md

 1. Windows 10
 2. Visual Studio 2017 (latest build) with universal windows development features installed.
 3. GIT for Windows ([install from here](http://gitforwindows.org/))
-4. Knowledge about C#, Xaml, MVVM, Windows development and Couchbase NoSQL
+4. Knowledge about C#, Xaml, MVVM and Windows developmen.

 ### Insider chat on Telegram

 Join [Insiders group on Telegram](https://t.me/joinchat/DQwGRg9P42TzBSJgGOYoJw) to stay tuned about the development of this application, exchanging feedback and the insider builds.

-## InstaApi
+### InstaApi

 This project uses [https://github.com/MahStudio/InstagramAPI](https://github.com/MahStudio/InstagramAPI).